 no depending on the first non-whitespace character

 of the input.
-For another example, the built-in map method
+As another example, the built-in map method

-requests that the raw input itself be returned as the answer
+requests that the raw input itself is returned as the answer

 term—this is often used in conjunction with the input method